TeacHingChain/TeacHingChain-Java/README.md

-TeacHingChain-Java

-A very simple implementation of a rudimentary blockchain for illustrative/teaching purposes in Java
+TeacHingChain-Java - A very simple implementation of a rudimentary blockchain for illustrative/teaching purposes in Java

-Build is stable but **LOCAL ONLY** the websocket integration for block/tx transport is not yet working.
+Current build is stable but **LOCAL ONLY**, the websocket integration for block/tx transport is not yet working

-This means you can only run it as a 'private blockchain' at this time.
+This means you can only run it as a 'private blockchain' at this time

-If you wish to run a local instance of the project, use the GenesisBuilder in the GenesisBuilder-Java repository to generate a genesis block and fill in the appropriate fields in 'GenesisBlock.java'

 **INSTRUCTIONS FOR BUILDING/RUNNING PROJECT**